xeon123/KCNA-notes/3 Containers with Dockers.md

 #### **Docker: A Game-Changer**
 ![[Containers with Dockers containarised deployments.png]]
-- Launched in 2013, Docker combined namespaces and cgroups into a user-friendly platform.
+- Launched in 2013, Docker combined namespaces and `cgroups`  into a user-friendly platform.
 - Simplified adoption of containerization, enabling scalable and efficient application management.
-	- Docker containers are preferred over virtual machines because they are faster to deploy and consume less system resources.
-Containers share the same kernel as the host operating system, which means that they don't require a separate operating system instance like virtual machines do.
-This makes them much more lightweight and efficient in terms of resource usage.
+	- Docker containers are preferred over virtual machines because they are lightweight and efficient in terms of resource usage.
+	- Containers share the same kernel as the host operating system, which means that they don't require a separate operating system instance like virtual machines do.
 - Container runtime is on the top of the OS and maximizes the use of available resources.
 	- We can run applications via the container runtime.
 - Containers share the host OS kernel, reducing overhead compared to virtual machines.
 	- There is no OS layer for each container, as the container shares the kernel of the main OS.
-- Uses namespaces and cgroups to provide isolated environment within their own users, hostnames, IP addresses, mount points and resource allocations.
+- Uses namespaces and `cgroups` to provide isolated environment within their own users, hostnames, IP addresses, mount points and resource allocations.
 - The success of Docker can be attributed to the ease of use for adoption.
 Docker brought containerization to the market with simple CLI based offering.

 #### Key Takeaways

 - Containerization evolved from mainframe virtualization, Unix advancements, and Linux innovations.
 - Docker and Kubernetes made these technologies accessible and practical for modern applications.
-- Containers leverage isolation (namespaces) and resource control (Cgroups) for lightweight, scalable, and efficient deployment.
+- Containers leverage isolation (namespaces) and resource control (cgroups) for lightweight, scalable, and efficient deployment.

 ## Docker installation

 ### Traditional Docker Architecture

-- **Layers**: Hardware → OS → Docker runtime (containerd and runc).
+- **Layers**: Hardware → OS → Docker runtime (containerd and `runc`).
 - **Minimum requirement**: Linux kernel version 3.1 or higher.
 - **Use case**: CLI for building and running containers.